 Q: How do I get clothes I need or school supplies?

 A. Clothes and school supplies are your financial responsibility.
 However, your homestay family will make certain you can obtain whatever you need to make your stay comfortable and your school experience successful.

 Q: Can I use the family computer?

-A. Permission to use the computer is usually granted.
+A. It may be helpful to have your own personal computer for your use.
+If you choose not to, permission to use the family’s computer is usually granted.
 Be thoughtful of other users.